My view on the Song of Songs

 - Know the context of the stigma at the time around a person having a sunburn meant she was an enemy of God to get a clearer idea of her life before she desired marriage to her newly loved king, because he is the greatest type of Christ to live thus far.
 Song of Solomon 1:5-6 and 1 Kings 9:20-23, 2 Chron.
 8:8

-- That Solomon is not flattering her but praising her inner beauty in metaphors to encourage her.
+- The shepherd view has Solomon flattering the young maiden to try to woo her to herself.
+I believe Solomon is legitimately praising her not flattering her.
+The context makes her worthy of each praise.
+That Solomon is not flattering her but praising her inner beauty in metaphors to encourage her.
 Song 1:9-10, most of chapter 4 and 7 are outward physical illustrations used by Solomon that are nothing but an outward reflection of her inner beauty or holiness, which consists in Love to God.
 Which was written on her heart.

 - King Solomon loving a servant enemy Song of Songs 1:6, 1 Kings 9:20-23.
 2 Chron.
 8:8 in marriage is the best earthly illustration of Christ’s love to the church, God’s love to Israel or Christ’s love to the individual believer.
 Im saying it was Solomon’s intent to but a reflected lesser wisdom is on display as Solomon loves his wife.
 It is a love Song so the Love of God the Flame of the LORD is also illustrated in each person of the union doing their role in the relationship.
 It the perfect illustration of covenantal love in marriage.
 Song 8:6 “the very Flame of the LORD” Yahweh.